BA (Hons) Electronic Music Production and Performance.

 Features and Benefits

-Live performance modules icon
+Live performances icon

 Unrivalled studio time icon